 Explainable AI: Build trust and empower users

-One of the main design principles for intelligent systems is to empower users.
-This can be achieved by providing sufficient information about the underlying model, and explaining the reasoning behind the results of an algorithm.
+To build to trust you must provide sufficient information about the underlying model and explain the reasoning behind the results of an algorithm.
 Empowerment helps to build trust between human and machine.

 For more information, see Explainable AI.